-DETROIT (AP) A billionaire businessman has apologized for his real estate company's controversial sign in downtown Detroit that says ''See Detroit Like We Do'' with an image of a majority white crowd.
+DETROIT (AP) A billionaire businessman has apologized for his real estate company's controversial sign in downtown Detroit that says ''See Detroit Like We Do'' with an image of a mostly-white crowd.

-Quicken Loans Founder and Cleveland Cavaliers majority owner Dan Gilbert posted on Facebook Sunday, saying the ad was ''tone deaf'' and his Bedrock company ''screwed up badly.''
+Quicken Loans Founder and Cleveland Cavaliers majority owner Dan Gilbert posted on Facebook Sunday, saying his Bedrock company ''screwed up badly.''

-The ad posted on a residential high-rise during the weekend of the 50th anniversary of the 1967 Detroit riots resulted in social media uproar.
-The campaign's photograph contradicted 2010 U.S. Census data indicating the city is more than 82 percent black.
+The campaign's majority white photograph, posted on a residential high-rise, contradicted 2010 U.S. Census data indicating the city is more than 82 percent black.

 A Bedrock spokeswoman said the panel's photo features a Detroit Marching Band trumpeter in the crowd and was taken by the company at the 2016 Public Matter event featuring Lupe Fiasco in Detroit.

 Gilbert said the display was only one of many panels that were to make up the final advertisement, which he said would have been diverse and inclusive.
 But he said the image was removed Saturday after he realized the ''partial installation would completely distort our vision for the finished project.''